kubrysh/invaders-camp-project/README.md

 * Implementeed article data storage in a file
 * Deployed React App served by Nginx on Heroku
 * Deployed Node App on Heroku
-* TBD: rework data fetching with axios
+* UPD 05.12.2021: reworked API requests with axios

 ---